confluentinc/ksqldb-recipes/docs/fin-serv/payment-status-check/index.md

 # Check payment requests

-With financial services, it is useful check customer payment requests in real time.
+With financial services, it is useful to check customer payment requests in real time.
 This recipe shows you how to validate payments against available funds and anti-money laundering (AML) policies.

 ## Step by step